MapPromptMonday/MapPromptMonday/AdditionalResources/MappingTools/README.md

 ## Mapping Tools/Software

-The tools listed below are *open source tools* so that everyone can use them.
+The tools listed below are * free open source tools* available to anyone.
 However, map prompts can be completed using any type of tools/software, including without GIS/Mapping software or without a computer.

 ### [QGIS](https://www.qgis.org/en/site/)